traefik/traefik/docs/user-guide/swarm.md

 ### Create machine `mhs-demo0`

-This machine will have a swarm master and a swarm agent on it.
+This machine is a swarm master and a swarm agent on it.

 ```sh
 docker-machine create -d virtualbox \